-Serial to Parallel Shift Register for converting serial data signal to parallel data signal and transmit to DAC circuit
+Serial to Parallel Shift Register for converting serial data signal to parallel data signal and transmitting to DAC circuit

-24-Bit Discrete R-2R Precision DAC for converting digital audio signal to analogue audio signal through a high precision R-2R Resistive Ladder Network.
+24-Bit Discrete R-2R Precision DAC for converting digital audio signal to analog audio signal through a high precision R-2R Resistive Ladder Network.

 Discrete Volume Control